davidtchiu/davidtchiu.github.io/teaching/cs261/lab3.lib/index.md

   System.out.println(b.toString());
   ```

-  It doesn't print out a "pretty" String at all, does it?
-It prints out something cryptic string instead that reads something like this: `Book@60269693`.
+  It doesn't print out a "pretty" String at all.
+Instead, you get a cryptic string that reads something like this: `Book@60269693`.

-- The reason you see this is because Book actually inherits from the `Object` class (yes that "root" umbrella class from which every other class inherits!), which provides a `toString()` method.
-Because the returned String is somewhat meaningless, let's go ahead and override it in the `Book` class so that it returns a more meaningful and "prettier" String.
+- The reason you see this is because `Book` implicitly inherits from the `Object` class (as all classes do), and the `Object` class provides a `toString()` method.
+Because the `Object` class is so vague, it also returns a super vague `String` representation by default.
+Let's go ahead and override `toString()` in the `Book` class so that it returns a more meaningful and "prettier" String.
 Here's what mine might return when run again:

   ```java
   Book b = new Book("Anthony Burgess", "A Clockwork Orange", "978-0393312836");